-- (i) Patient's full name,

-- (ii) Hospital number or NHS number (if available),

-- (iii) Date of birth,

-- (iv) Address of patient,

-- (v) Patient's Consultant and/or GP (This information can be provided using a PID label, please ensure a label is placed on both copies of the joint request card),

-- (vi) Destination for report,

-- (vii) Date and time of sample,

-- (viii) Clinical details including:

-- a) Clinical features including whether hospital or community acquired

-- b) Any history of infection with dangerous pathogens such as TB, Neisseria meningitidis, Brucella, Salmonella typhi

-- c) Details of foreign travel.

-- d) Onset and duration of illness (esp. for serology).

-- e) Details of recent (one week), current and intended chemotherapy.

-- f) Specify site from which samples were taken.

-- g) For pregnancy tests, please state

-- (i) LMP, and

-- (ii) Reason for test, e.g. Family planning/medical.

-- h) Details of other therapies.

-- i) GP patients please add a patient telephone number in the event of results produced out of hours being critically abnormal.
+- (i) Patient's full name, - (ii) Hospital number or NHS number (if available), - (iii) Date of birth, - (iv) Address of patient, - (v) Patient's Consultant and/or GP (This information can be provided using a PID label, please ensure a label is placed on both copies of the joint request card), - (vi) Destination for report, - (vii) Date and time of sample, - (viii) Clinical details including: - a) Clinical features including whether hospital or community acquired - b) Any history of infection with dangerous pathogens such as TB, Neisseria meningitidis, Brucella, Salmonella typhi - c) Details of foreign travel. - d) Onset and duration of illness (esp. for serology). - e) Details of recent (one week), current and intended chemotherapy. - f) Specify site from which samples were taken. - g) Details of other therapies. - h) For pre-op assessment samples state the surgical procedure - i) GP patients please add a patient telephone number in the event of results produced out of hours being critically abnormal.